anevins12/Flickr-API-scraper/README.md

 # flickr API scraper
 An app that scrapes the flickr API from a tag and displays results in one page.

+# Techniques
+I've tried to reduce the amounts of API calls by manipulating the data that is already returned.
+For instance:
+* The author_id field returns the username and ID and I've filtered out the username;
+* The description field duplicates information that is already present on the page.
+I have hidden this with CSS.

 ## Setup
 ### Node
 First time setup of this plugin will require the node packages to be installed.

 If you have NVM installed, make sure to use the correct node version:
 ```bash